The Warmth of Home Matters.

-The Elizabeth House is a 19-bed inpatient hospice facility located on our campus in Flat Rock, NC.
-The home-like environment provides a comfortable, soothing atmosphere for patients and families.
+The Elizabeth House at Four Seasons is a home-like environment that provides a comfortable, soothing atmosphere for patients and families.
 Here, our interdisciplinary team can address challenging symptoms and issues that cannot be managed in other care settings.
-Often, residents return home after a brief stay.
 The Elizabeth House is also a place where respite care is provided for the benefit of both the patient and loved ones.

 Elizabeth M. Kinsella Reilly, born in New York City on October 23, 1898, was the only one of her Irish immigrant parents’ 12 children born in the United States.
 Early in her career, she became interested in the care of patients with terminal illness, particularly symptomatic pain alleviation.
 During World War II, she worked as a civilian nurse in an army hospital, where she remained constantly aware of the ravages of chronic pain on the wounded and seriously ill soldiers she tended.